prysmaticlabs/documentation/website/docs/install/install-with-script.md

 :::info ETH Required

-Running a validator requires 32.1 ETH (for Mainnet) or 32.1 GöETH / rETH / SepplETH (for Testnets).
+Running a validator requires 32.1 ETH (for Mainnet) or 32.1 GöETH / rETH (for Testnets).
 Instructions for acquiring testnet ETH are provided below.
+Note that using Sepolia as a validator is currently unsupported.

 :::